droe-lang/droe-lang.github.io/src/guide/index.md

 ## Key Features

 ### 🚀 WebAssembly Performance
-Roelang compiles to WebAssembly for near-native performance across all platforms.
+Roe compiles to WebAssembly for near-native performance across all platforms.
 No runtime overhead, just pure speed.

 ### 🔒 Strong Type System
 Static typing with `int`, `text`, `flag`, `decimal`, and collections.
 Catch errors at compile time, not runtime.